2-Chloroethanol

-2-Chloroethanol (also called ethylene chlorohydrin or glycol chlorohydrin) is an organic chemical compound with the chemical formula HOCH_{2}CH_{2}Cl and the simplest beta-halohydrin (chlorohydrin).
+2-Chloroethanol (also called ethylene chlorohydrin or glycol chlorohydrin) is an organic chemical compound with the chemical formula ClCH_{2}CH_{2}OH and the simplest beta-halohydrin (chlorohydrin).
 This colorless liquid has a pleasant ether-like odor.
 It is miscible with water.
 The molecule is bifunctional, consisting of both an alkyl chloride and an alcohol functional group.

 Synthesis and applications

 2-Chloroethanol is produced by treating ethylene with hypochlorous acid:

 2-Chloroethanol was once produced on a large scale as a precursor to ethylene oxide: